jsutch/RF_Tutorials/S_Params.md

 $S_{31}, S_{32}, S_{33}$

-S Params are Complex values, consisting of both a Magnitude and a Phase.
-They can change over frequency.
+S Params are Complex values, consisting of both a *Magnitude* and a *Phase*.
+They can change over *Frequency*.

 Reflection Coefficients like $S_{11}, S_{11}$ are often plotted on a Smith Chart